 Today, Trinity continues to draw in and welcome a steady progression of newcomers to New York, integrating them into a unified spiritual fellowship.
 It serves New Yorkers with the same hospitality it has shown since 1867.
 With an impressive variety of races, cultures, personalities, and professions, Trinity’s people participate in a spirit of love and caring that suggests the presence of God.

 Worship A visit to Trinity when people gather to encounter God in worship and one another in fellowship is a powerful experience.
 One feels the vitality of men and women who step from the pews of the sanctuary to lead various parts of the public services.
-A surprising breadth of contemporary the classical forms of worship prevail, as services move quickly back and forth from traditional chorales or ancient creeds, to the exuberant notes of gospel songs and contemporary prayers.
+A surprising breadth of contemporary to classical forms of worship prevail, as services move quickly back and forth from traditional chorales or ancient creeds, to the exuberant notes of gospel songs and contemporary prayers.
 The number of open Bibles and notebooks when sermon time comes indicate the commitment and intensity of the spiritual quest of Trinity.

-The Future The special ministry of Trinity Baptist is vital to our city.
+The Future The ministry of Trinity Baptist is vital to our city.
 We believe it will endure for the benefit to future generations for many reasons.

 Evangelical witness in a world class city is of utmost importance.
 In a world becoming increasingly urbanized, Trinity is committed to applying the gospel of Jesus Christ in ways uniquely understood by city people.